samuelagyemang2012/Drowsiness_Detector/README.md

 # Drowsiness Detector
-This project is a drowsiness detector built using the mediapipe library and opencv.
+This project is a simple drowsiness detector meant to detect drowsiness in drivers built using the mediapipe library and opencv.

 # Requirements
 - mediapipe